 If the Emergency Fallback Indicator IE is included in the INITIAL CONTEXT SETUP REQUEST message, it indicates that the UE context to be set up is subject to emergency service fallback as described in TS 23.501 [9] and the NG-RAN node may, if supported, take the appropriate mobility actions.

-If the Old AMF IE is included in the INITIAL CONTEXT SETUP REQUEST message, the NG-RAN node shall consider that this UE-associated logical NG-connection was redirected to this AMF from another AMF identified by the Old AMF IE.
+If the Old AMF IE is included in the INITIAL CONTEXT SETUP REQUEST message, the NG-RAN node shall consider that this UE-associated logical NG-connection was redirected to this AMF from another AMF identified by the Old AMF IE. If the Extended Old AMF IE is included in the INITIAL CONTEXT SETUP REQUEST message, the NG-RAN node shall, if supported, consider that this UE-associated logical NG-connection was redirected to this AMF from another AMF identified by the Extended Old AMF IE.

 If the Redirection for Voice EPS Fallback IE is included in the INITIAL CONTEXT SETUP REQUEST message, the NG-RAN node shall, if supported, store it and use it in a subsequent decision of EPS fallback for voice as specified in TS 23.502 [10].